Education on Shoreham Beach

 1. Physical forces that shape the beach (e.g. coastal erosion, longshore drift)

-2. Recording environmental conditions (beafort scale) including weather, wave type and tides.
+2. Recording environmental conditions including weather, temperature, wind direction and strength, wave type and tides.

 5. Uses of our coastline past and present